stevenxxiu/decomp_attend/readme.md

 Not sure why paper states that they use the non-binary parse tokens as data when the binary parse and non-binary parse, but the tokens are the same when compared no matter the parse.

+It is unclear what consists of OOV, we suppose it is any vector that is not a GloVe vector.

 The OOV vectors are also probably normalized to l2 norm of 1 as this gives much better results.